commandus/tlns/README.md

 Message queue object provide

-- put accepted message (used by Receiver)
+- putUplink accepted message (used by Receiver)
 - list of messages need to reply to the gateway
 - list of messages ready to send to the app server
 - list of messages